SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

  [![BookNow.png](./Images/Bio/BookNow.png)](http://veethere.com/With/TiagoAraujo)

 Tiago is our favourite creative genius.
-When he told us he wanted to move back to Brazil, we said: "Ok, but you're still working for us".
+When he told us he wanted to move back to Brazil, we said: "Ok, but you're still working remotely for us".
 We couldn't let him go.

 Tiago is a creative individual who enjoys a challenge.
-He has five years experience working as a designer for both print and web projects.
-He also loves spending time playing with Photoshop while listening to old songs.
+He has ten years experience working as a designer for both print and web projects.
+He also loves spending time playing with Photoshop and creating WordPress websites while listening to old songs.
 Here are some of his skills:

-*   Development of Internet/Multimedia solutions, ranging from concept, project, layout, development and implementation;
+*   Development of Internet/Multimedia solutions, ranging from concept, project, layout, development, and implementation;
 *   Image editing and optimization aiming usage at either printed or digital media;
-*   Photoshop, InDesign, Illustrator, Acrobat, Dreamweaver, Fireworks, Flash, Silverlight, CorelDraw, XHTML, CSS and jQuery
+*   Photoshop, InDesign, Illustrator, Acrobat, Dreamweaver, Fireworks, Flash, XHTML, CSS and jQuery

 Besides SSW's design enhancement projects, Tiago's past clients include Energy Australia, FastAs, WorleyParsons, The Home Loan Company and Carmody Group.